Rosenstein, Wray meet with Trump as controversy over FBI source heats up

-Washington (CNN)Top officials at the Justice Department, the FBI and Office of the Director of National Intelligence are meeting with President Donald Trump on Monday afternoon, potentially escalating or defusing a showdown over the bureau's use of a confidential intelligence source during the 2016 presidential campaign.
+Washington (CNN)Top officials at the Justice Department, the FBI and Office of the Director of National Intelligence met with President Donald Trump on Monday afternoon, potentially escalating or defusing a showdown over the bureau's use of a confidential intelligence source during the 2016 presidential campaign.

-White House press secretary Sarah Sanders confirmed that Deputy Attorney General Rod Rosenstein, FBI Director Christopher Wray and Director of National Intelligence Dan Coats were expected to gather for a discussion aimed at addressing congressional requests.
+White House press secretary Sarah Sanders said Deputy Attorney General Rod Rosenstein, FBI Director Christopher Wray and Director of National Intelligence Dan Coats were expected to gather for a discussion aimed at addressing congressional requests.

+Rosenstein, Wray and several other officials were spotted leaving the White House just before 4 p.m.
+ET.

 According to Sanders and a source familiar with the meeting, it had been scheduled before -- but took on a heightened public focus after -- a weekend of tweets from the President.

 On Sunday, Trump said in a tweet that he was going to demand the Justice Department "look into whether or not the FBI/DOJ infiltrated or surveilled the Trump Campaign for political Purposes."